techidaily/site-video-capture/source/_posts/boundless-techniques-for-implementing-subtitles-on-videography.md

 Above is all I want to share with you about how to edit videos on Windows 10 for free.
 Despite the Photos and some online video editors being capable of video editing on Windows 10/11, they also have some drawbacks like format restrictions, usually crashes, limited video size and length, etc. Therefore, **Free HD Video Converter Factory** is definitely the best choice to edit videos on Windows.
 Just [**get**](https://tools.techidaily.com/videoconverterfactory/hd-video-converter/)[**get**](https://tools.techidaily.com/videoconverterfactory/hd-video-converter/) it to edit your videos free, handily, and effortlessly.
 Thanks for reading!

-## FAQs about Windows 10 Built-in Video Editor

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/Hpne0zPsZwU?si=yN5QDsG_WLb_Y3u-" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/2En1CHbiYwA?si=jZKzTr9EIT2ShjGK" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## FAQs about Windows 10 Built-in Video Editor

 ### Q1\.
 Does Windows 10 have a video editing program?